The most praised quality of L-Theanine is that it delivers relaxation without sedation.

 Green Tea's proprietary taste family, Umami, is a product of Theanine.
 200 MG of Zen, an article which appeared in Alternative and Complementary Therapies, noted that Theanine 'dials down' the bitter tastes of some of other natural consumables popular amongst Biohackers; Zinc, Chocolate, Coffee, Caffeine, Grapefruit, etc. This would suggest it may improve the taste of coffee, yet another reason to alternate drinking cups of coffee and Green Tea.

-L-Theanine deserves a prominent place amongst the Anxiolytics Nootropics, which are an irreplaceable ingredient in the Limitless Mindset Recipe for Greatness.
+L-Theanine deserves a prominent place amongst the Anxiolytics Nootropics, which are an irreplaceable ingredient in a biohacker's Recipe for Grandeur.
 Like other Anxiolytics, it chemically mimics the Neurotransmitter GABA.
 If ‘Work hard, Play hard, Relax hard’ fits into your life philosophy the Anxiolytic class of Nootropics is something you definitely want to consume to correspond the days of the week you are ‘Relaxing Hard’.

 Various memory tasks that are commonly used in a laboratory testing environment have all been enhanced in animals that received L-Theanine prior to their behavioral task.